esmbly/esmbly/docs/using-the-cli.md

 ```

 ### Exporting multiple configuration objects
-If you want to transform different files in different ways, you can provide multiple configuration objects by exporting an array.
+If you want to transform your files in more than one way, you can provide multiple configuration objects by exporting an array.
+The example configuration below transforms all files in the `src` directory to TypeScript, as well as one specific file called `clamp.namedexport.js` to WebAssembly.
 ```js
 // esmbly.config.js
 // Exporting an array